 |3D Mark Wildfire FPS||101.1||59|

-Looking at that table above, you can clearly see how ridiculously fast the new iPad Pro is.
+Looking at the table above, you can clearly see how ridiculously fast the 2021 iPad Pro is.
 The M1 processor coupled with 16GB RAM makes opening and switching between apps faster than on any other tablet, and also on most PCs out there.

 It would also be nice to see Apple releasing its own pro-level apps, such as Final Cut Pro or Motion, for the iPad.
 Considering that the iPad Pros now have identical hardware to Macs, we really see no reason why Apple can’t make this happen.

 What is impressive, and very enjoyable, on the iPad Pro is Center Stage – it’s pure Apple magic.
 When you’re using the ultra-wide camera on the front of the iPad, the framing is automatically adjusted to keep you, or a group of people, in the center of the picture.
 Have a look at this video below, keeping in mind that there’s no camera movement at all – it’s just software framing.

 There are two rear cameras on the iPad Pro 11 (2021): 12MP wide and 10MP ultrawide.
 We’re not huge fans of using the back cameras on a tablet, but they’re there if you need them, and provide decent image quality.
 The lidar sensor also makes a comeback for use with AR apps, though we’ve not found many use-case scenarios for that since Apple added it to the iPad in 2020.